-Key audit matter

-How our audit addressed the key audit matter

-Implementation of new revenue accounting policy
+Key audit matter How our audit addressed the key audit matter Implementation of new revenue accounting We performed the following procedures, amongst

 (Refer to note 2)

 The Group adopted a new revenue accounting policy during the year due to the mandatory introduction of AASB 15 Revenue for Contracts with Customers.
 The new policy is disclosed in Note 2.